The King of the Snakes: Bhutan

 Author Kunzang Choden published a Bhutanese tale titled Gyalpo Migkarla: an old couple live in a poor cottage.
 One day, the old man appears with a large swell on his knee, which greatly hinders his locomotion, so the old woman takes a ladle and bursts the swell; an ugly frog jumps out of it.
 The old woman grabs the frog and threatens to kill it, but the animal pleads for his life, and convinces the old couple to spare him, for he will bring home a bride.
 The next day, the frog hops to the local king's palace and, hiding under a slab of stone, announces he wants to marry one of the princesses.
 The king asks his three daughters, princesses Langyamo, Khempamo and Phurzamo to see who is talking; the first two dismiss it as the rustling of chickens and pig, but the youngest finds the frog on the slab and reports back to the king.
 The monarch invites the frog in and asks about his intentions; the frog answers he wants to marry one of his daughters.
 The king feels insulted by the frog's forwardness, and he begins to cry; two rivers of tears flow from his eyes.
 Seeing the frog's powers, the king asks his daughters which will go with the frog as his bride; the girls refuse and the frog laughs, causing the palace to shake.
 The king then repeats the question: the elder two are adamant in their refusal, but the youngest, Phurzamo, resigns to marry the amphibian.
 They move out to the old couple's house, who, on seeing that the frog fulfilled his promise, faint and die on the spot, leaving the house entirely to the frog and his wife.
 After some days into their marital life, princess Phurzamo notices that the frog takes out his frogskin and becomes a handsome youth.
 The princess decides to burn the skin, but the human frog warns her against it, but tells her to shake it inside the house, around the house, and outside, in the valleys and on the hills, then she can burn it.
 The princess follows his instructions, then leaves the burning for last: a large and splendid palace appears the next morning, filled with clothes, jewels, servants and granaries.
-Some time later, the princess's sister, Khempano, learns of her cadette's good fortune and pays her a visit, so she can kill her and take her place as the frog's bride.
+Some time later, the princess's sister, Khempano, learns of her little sister's good fortune and pays her a visit, so she can kill her and take her place as the frog's bride.
 Khempano convinces Phurzamo to bathe in a distant stream and drowns her (the story explains she was a demon), then puts on her clothes to pass herself off as the human frog's wife, but the human frog's son does not recognize her as his mother, and cries.
 As for the human frog, he notices something different about his "wife", but does not pursue it further.
 Later, one of his servants, named Jow Pha La Phan Chung, goes to plow near the lake and notices a little bird perched on a bamboo tree that sprouted on the lake.
 The bird begins to ask the servant about the human frog (called 'Gyalpo Migkarla' by the bird), his son and the wife.
 The shepherd reports back to his master, and the human frog goes to see it for himself, but the bird does not appear.
 The next day, the human frog puts on the shepherd's clothes and meets the bird, asking it to perch on his ox if the animal is indeed his wife.
 The bird lands on the ox, and Gyalpo Migkarla brings the bird home with him.
 One day, Gyalpo Migkarla returns from a journey and finds his false wife ate the bird, but left a little bone behind.
 On getting the bone, it begins to talk to Gyalpo Migkarla, asking him to make offerings to the spirits and wrap it in brocade and silk.
 Gyalpo Migkarla follows the instructions, washing the bone and placing it in increasingly bigger boxes, until the bone turns back into princess Phurzamo.
 At the end of the tale, the reunited couple seek a tsawa lama to exorcize Khempamo from their palace.